What is Mindfulness?

 Another study showed that MBCT reduced relapse rates by more than a half over 12 months (36% of patients in the MBCT group relapsed, versus 78% of the control group (Ma and Teesdale, 2004).

-A recent trial found that MBCT was more effective in preventing relapse than maintenance anti-depressant treatment alone and better at improving quality of life (Kuyken et al., 2008).
+A further trial found that MBCT was more effective in preventing relapse than maintenance anti-depressant treatment alone and better at improving quality of life (Kuyken et al., 2008).

 The British Journal of Psychiatry article “Mindfulness-based cognitive therapy: a promising new approach to preventing depressive relapse” provides further information for GPs wishing to consider the rationale and research behind MBCT.